aws-solutions-library-samples/guidance-for-processing-real-time-data-using-amazon-dynamo-db/README.md

 ## Overview (required)

-This AWS Guidance was built to showcase how to perform aggregations on Amazon DynamoDB tables using Amazon DynamoDB Streams and AWS Lambda.
+This AWS Guidance is built to showcase how to perform aggregations on Amazon DynamoDB tables using Amazon DynamoDB Streams and AWS Lambda.
 It addresses the challenge of efficiently aggregating data in DynamoDB tables, which is crucial for applications needing to perform operations like counting, summing, or determining max/min values directly on DynamoDB without exporting data to other services or performing costly table scans.
 This solution leverages the real-time processing capability of DynamoDB Streams coupled with the compute power of AWS Lambda to efficiently aggregate data, offering a method to handle real-time data aggregation needs within DynamoDB itself.

 For more detailed information, please visit the AWS Database Blog post​ http://disq.us/t/4j3itk0.